 The Foundation Stage and Year 1 Read Write Inc material shown at the parents meeting is below for you to download.
 Just click on the links.

-Texts chosen for the summer term in Key Stage two are:
+Texts chosen for the spring term are:

 Mathematics Mastery is now being taught with fidelity throughout school from Reception to Year Six.
 Every class starts the day with a daily Maths Meeting designed to reinforce maths facts and build on those core arithmetic knowledge foundations that help in all areas of mathematical understanding: number bonds, table facts, measurements, telling the time, reinforcement of geometry properties, days of the week, months of the year, ordinal numbers.